Ministries

 Legion of Mary

 The Legion of Mary is a national association of Catholic men and women who foster a deeper devotion to Mary among all people.
 The members undertake various apostolic work including visiting nursing homes and bringing the Eucharist to the homebound.
-Members also coordinate a visitation program to parishioners' homes with the Pilgrim Virgin of Fatima Statue, praying the rosary and other short prayers on each visit.
-Cenacles are held in the Nativity chapel at various times.
-Meetings are held every Tuesday at 1:00 pm in the chapel and last about one hour.
+Members also coordinate a visitation program to parishioners’ homes with the Pilgrim Virgin of Fatima Statue, praying the rosary and other short prayers on each visit.
+Cenacles are held in the Nativity Chapel at various times.
+Meetings are held every Tuesday at 10:45 am in the McGrath Room and last about one hour.
+For more information, contact the parish office at (201) 444-6362.

 Office Workers